Fujifilm X-T4 vs Nikon D80

 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the D80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T4 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D80 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D80 was succeeded by the Nikon D90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T4 and D80 can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Nikon D80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T4 or the Nikon D80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.